Getting his opportunity: Family, friends celebrate Thibodaux native being drafted into NFL

 "When it was my time to get drafted, he didn’t move the whole time," Reed said.
 "He was a kid then.
 Now he’s a man.
 To watch everything just manifest and how he handled the process is unbelievable.
 I’m lost for words.
 I really don’t have words to put together right now.
 This is his moment and I’m going to celebrate with him."

-“That kid is a first-round talent,” Reed said.
-“I feel that's not fair.
+"That kid is a first-round talent," Reed said.
+"I feel that’s not fair.
 He started every single game for three years straight.
-If he played for that purple-and-gold school (LSU) or even Auburn, he would've been a Top 10 pick.
-They'll see the monster.
-He's going to be a star.
-Las Vegas hasn't had a star like him since Floyd Mayweather.”
+If he played for that purple-and-gold school (LSU) or even Auburn, he would’ve been a Top 10 pick.
+They’ll see.
+He’s going to be a star.
+Las Vegas hasn’t had a star like him since Floyd Mayweather."

 Robertson said he looks forward to playing for the Raiders, who officially moved to Las Vegas this offseason.
 They’ll play their games at the new Allegiant Stadium in Paradise, Nevada.